-(Corrects first para to show Alcoa is largest U.S. producer, not world's largest)
+(Corrects first para to show Alcoa is largest U.S. producer,

 * Alcoa closer to 5-year production cost cut target